abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 A Native Object is created by the developer using predefined classes of JavaScript.
 These objects will have fully defined specification rather than by the host environment by

 Standard native objects are defined in this specification.
-Some native objects are built-in; others may be constructed during the course of execution of an ECMAScript program.
+Some native objects are built-in; others may be constructed during the execution of an ECMAScript program.

 **Example** `Object` (constructor), `function`, `Date`, `Math`, `parseInt`, `eval`, `string methods`, `array methods`, etc